spatie/laravel-responsecache/README.md

 ###Creating a custom cache profile
 To determine which requests should be cached, and for how long, a cache profile class is used.
-The default class that handles these questions is `Spatie\ResponseCache\CacheProfiles\CacheAllGetRequests`.
+The default class that handles these questions is `Spatie\ResponseCache\CacheProfiles\CacheAllSuccessfulGetRequests`.

 You can create your own cache profile class by implementing the ` Spatie\ResponseCache\CacheProfiles\CacheProfile`-interface.
 Let's take a look at the interface: